+McIDAS-V Tutorial

-McIDAS-V Tutorial Displaying Satellite Imagery updated May 2012 (software version 1.2)
+Displaying Satellite Imagery updated September 2015 (software version 1.5)

-McIDAS-V is a free, open source, visualization and data analysis software package that is the next generation in SSEC's 35-year history of sophisticated McIDAS software packages.
+McIDAS-V is a free, open source, visualization and data analysis software package that is the next generation in SSEC's 40-year history of sophisticated McIDAS software packages.
 McIDAS-V displays weather satellite (including hyperspectral) and other geophysical data in 2- and 3-dimensions.
 McIDAS-V can also analyze and manipulate the data with its powerful mathematical functions.
-McIDAS-V is built on SSEC's VisAD and Unidata's IDV libraries, and contains "Bridge" software that enables McIDAS-X users to run their commands and tasks in the McIDAS-V environment.
+McIDAS-V is built on SSEC's VisAD and Unidata's IDV libraries.
 The functionality of SSEC's HYDRA software package is also being integrated into McIDAS-V for viewing and analyzing hyperspectral satellite data.